I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 - Property types

-Use a dictionary to push your limits and become a better investor every day.
+Use a dictionary to push your limits and become a better investor daily.

 12. Real Estate License Exam Prep

-Serious real estate investors usually also have their real estate license.
-By having your real estate license, you can simply transact at a lower cost, which will save you money and increase your investment returns.
+Serious real estate investors usually also have their real estate licenses.
+With your real estate license, you can simply transact at a lower cost, saving you money and increasing your investment returns.

-There are a handful of awesome apps that will help you prepare for your real estate license virtually and on-the-go.
+A handful of awesome apps will help you prepare for your real estate license virtually and on the go.
 Here are a few of the better real estate license exam prep apps to help you ace your exam:

 - Real Estate Exam for Dummies by Licensing Test Prep

 - Real Estate Exam Prep & Review by Dearborn Practice Test